Herbal Remedies from the Judean Hills

 (inflammation of the small intestine), appendicitis and hemorrhoids.
 Adding it to your diet helps to reduce

 ulcers, colitis and any inflamed area of the intestines.
+The seeds have

 been used against intestinal worms.